 3. Average the portfolios via bagging: \[ \w^{\textm{bag}} = \frac{1}{B}\sum_{b=1}^B \w^{*(b)}. \]

-This bagging procedure for portfolio aggregation is a simple procedure and the only bottleneck is the increase in computational cost by a factor of the number of bootstraps \(B\) compared to the naive approach.
+This bagging procedure for portfolio aggregation is simple, and the only bottleneck is the increase in computational cost by a factor of the number of bootstraps \(B\) compared to the naive approach.

 The goal of portfolio resampling is in making the solution more stable and less sensitive to the errors in the parameter estimation, gaining in robustness compared to a naive design.